preranashelke/preranashelke/README.md

 - 👋 Hi, I’m @preranashelke
-- 👀 I’m interested in problem solving
+- 👀 I’m interested in problem-solving and software development.
-- 🌱 I’m currently learning android development
+- 🌱 I’m working as a backend developer and learning frontend development.
-- 💞️ I’m looking to collaborate on any opensource project related to android development specific kotlin language
+- 💞️ I’m looking to collaborate on any open-source project related to spring-boot, java, and frontend development in React and Kotlin.
 - 📫 How to reach me www.linkedin.com/in/preranashelke

 <!---